nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 new int[][] {{10,20},{30,40,50}};
 ```

-Based on our requirement, we can give the name for anonymous array then it is no longer anonymous.
+Based on our requirement, we can give the name for an anonymous array then it is no longer anonymous.

 ```java
 int[] x = new int[]{10,20,30};